 This tutorial explains Linux “newgrp” command, options and its usage with examples.

-The newgrp command is used to change the current group ID (GID) during a login session.
-If a hyphen (“-“) is included as an argument, then the user’s environment is initialized as though he or she had just logged in; otherwise, the current working environment remains unchanged. newgrp changes the current real group ID to the specified group, or, if no group is specified, to the default group listed in the file /etc/passwd. newgrp also tries to add the group to the user groupset.
+The newgrp command in Linux is used to log in to a new group.
+It allows users to change their default group during a login session.
+If a hyphen (“-“) is included as an argument, the user’s environment is initialized as if they had just logged in; otherwise, the current working environment remains unchanged.

 newgrp [-] [group]